-Potato Leek Soup will become classic in our house!
-Nothing’s better than a bowl of hearty potato soup on a chilly day.
-And it’s easy, too!
+Potato Leek Soup will become a legend in your house!
+Nothing screams home like a bowl of hearty potato soup on a chilly day.
+Psst…It’s easy to make!

 When it comes to someone’s birthday in our family, we let the birthday person choose what we will be eating for Sunday dinner.
 Shayna decided she wanted soup for her dinner.
 I honestly have never had Potato Leek Soup before.
 It’s the ultimate comfort food.
 The aroma from the leeks as they simmer with potatoes and chicken stock will blow your mind!
 It takes it over the top with cream when you emulsify the flavorful soup.
 You will want to enjoy all year long!